Argentine stocks sink as crude falls; bonds down

 "Although the fall in crude oil prices affected the market, there was also a general decline in the top companies," Mariano Tavelli of Tavelli y Compania brokerage said.

-Losses were led by Telecom Argentina (TEC2.BA: Cotización), which fell nearly 6.0 percent to 11.1 pesos a share, and Brazilian state energy company Petrobras APBR.BA (PETR4.SA: Cotización), which shed 2.2 percent to end at 107 pesos in Buenos Aires.
+Losses were led by Telecom Argentina (TEC2.BA), which fell nearly 6.0 percent to 11.1 pesos a share, and Brazilian state energy company Petrobras APBR.BA (PETR4.SA), which shed 2.2 percent to end at 107 pesos in Buenos Aires.

 On Argentina's broad market, volume was healthy at around $42.5 million.
 Of active issues, 8 advanced, 66 declined and 7 were unchanged.